 - d.
-No later than January 1, 2013 every member state shall allow sellers not registered under the Agreement that are registered in the state to file a SER.
+Every member state shall allow sellers not registered under the Agreement that are registered in the state to file a SER.
 Such sellers shall file part 1 of the SER every month unless a state allows less frequent filing and shall have the following options for meeting their obligation to furnish part 2 information: - i) File part 2 of the SER together with part 1 of the SER; or - ii) File part 2 of the SER at the same time part 1 of the SER for the month of December is due.
 Part 2 information filed pursuant to this option shall cover the month of December and all previous months of the same calendar year and shall only require annual and not monthly totals.